Ms. Callahan's Fourth Grade

 -Born and raised in Philadelphia, PA.

--Earned both Bachelor and Master of Education degrees from Boston University.
+-Earned both Bachelors and Masters of Education degrees from Boston University.

 -Came to St. Patrick's as an Augustinian Volunteer then stayed on staff as a fourth grade teacher ever since!